LORT3 – Frodo’s Quest: Embracing Life’s Challenges – A Lord of the Rings Spiritual Retreat w/ Fr. Timothy Gallagher – Discerning Hearts Podcast

 Visit here to discover more!

-SISL12 – I Have No Fervor & I Feel Sad – Struggles in the Spiritual Life with Fr.
+SISL17 – A Need to Share – Struggles in the Spiritual Life with Fr.
 Timothy Gallagher – Discerning Hearts Catholic Podcasts

 Fr.
 Timothy Gallagher and Kris McGregor continue a 20-part series on the various Struggles in the Spiritual Life.
-This episode explores spiritual discouragement and lack of enthusiasm as well as sadness as forms of desolation.
+This episode explores spiritual discouragement and various forms of dryness in the spiritual life, focusing on sharing our spiritual struggles with others.

 You can pick up a copy of the book here: